Shinobit/gobattlebot/README.md

 Suppose you already have Docker installed on your system:

+1. Install dependencies:
+  `npm install`

-1. Build the Docker image:
+2. Build the Docker image:
   `docker-compose build`

-2. Start container:
+3. Start container:
   `docker-compose up`